Stephanie Farrell

 Stephanie H. Farrell (born 1964) is an American chemical engineer and academic administrator who is the founding department head of experimental engineering education at the Rowan University.

-She was the interim dean of the Henry M. Rowan College of Engineering from 2019 to 2021.
-Farrell was president of the American Society for Engineering Education (ASEE) from 2017 to 2019 and the International Federation of Engineering Education Societies from 2022 to 2024.
-She was elected a fellow of the ASEE and American Institute of Chemical Engineers in 2015 and 2021 respectively.
+Education

 Farrell earned a B.S. in chemical engineering from the University of Pennsylvania in 1986.
 She completed a M.S. in chemical engineering from Stevens Institute of Technology in 1992.
 She received a Ph.D. in chemical engineering from the New Jersey Institute of Technology in 1996.
 Her dissertation was titled, A Controlled Release Technique Using Microporous Membranes.
 Kamalesh Sirkar was Farrell's doctoral advisor.

+Career

-From 1996 to 1998, she was a faculty member at Louisiana Tech University.
+From 1996 to 1998, Farrell served as a faculty member at Louisiana Tech University.
 Farrell joined the Henry M. Rowan College of Engineering in 1998 where she worked in the department of chemical engineering until 2017.

+She was the interim dean of the Henry M. Rowan College of Engineering from 2019 to 2021.
+Farrell was president of the American Society for Engineering Education (ASEE) from 2017 to 2019 and the International Federation of Engineering Education Societies from 2022 to 2024.
+She was elected a fellow of the ASEE and American Institute of Chemical Engineers in 2015 and 2021 respectively.